Pre-buys, Pre-Sales, and Consultation

-Please do not get emotionally attached to the airplane until we have completed the pre-buy inpsection.
+Please do not get emotionally attached to the airplane until we have completed the pre-buy examination.

-A surpisingly large portion of the airplanes for sale will not pass a pre-buy inspection.
+A surpisingly large portion of the airplanes for sale will not pass a pre-buy examination.
 I have performed

-hundreds of these inspections over the years and can help you make an informed purchasing decision.
+hundreds of these examinations over the years and can help you make an informed purchasing decision.

 I am recognized as the go-to guy for pre-buys, especially on RV-type aircraft.
 I've traveled all over the

-USA via airlines or RV10.
+USA (30 States) via airlines or RV-10.
 Every single customer will tell you it was worth it, and sellers have asked me

-to do their next pre-buy inspection.
+to do their next pre-buy examination.
 Both the seller and the buyer win, as we will all understand the quality

 of the aircraft along with any potential safety items that need to be fixed.